 The result of the 1st and 2nd phase is a parameterized process model providing a quantitative description of the heat fluxes into the components involved in the grinding process – tool, workpiece, cooling lubricant and chips.
 The influence of tool wear and cooling lubricant supply on the heat fluxes was not taken into account yet.
 As a result, the model becomes inaccurate as tool wear increases and the coolant supply changes.
 The objective of the 3rd phase is therefore to investigate the influence of tool wear and coolant supply on the heat flux in grinding and to extend the process model by these influencing variables.

 A04: Thermo-energetic description of fluid power systems

-A05: Simulation of active machine tool models
+A05: In-process system simulation of machine tool models

-A06: model order reduction
+A06: Model order reduction

 The simulation of high-dimensional machine tool models, as well as their integration into hardware controllers in thermal real time requires model reduction techniques.
 The main focus is to develop model order reduction methods for (potentially nonlinearly coupled) network models of entire machine tools (in cooperation with A05 and A07) with respect to given accuracy demands.
 Furthermore, the application of cooling lubricant gives rise to models with uncertainties.
 That is, specially tailored model order reduction methods need be developed and adapted to these new model properties.
 An other important working package is the parametric model order reduction for the use in parameter identification and uncertainty quantification (with e.g., B08).
 Finally, the consideration of nonlinearities, like e.g. hysteresis effects in C02, requires specially tailored reduction methods for nonlinear models.